TasoOneAsia/t-notify/docs/usage.md

 *These are used when passing the `style` property*

 **Default Styles**
-* Info
+* `info`
-* Error
+* `error`
-* Warning
+* `warning`
-* Success
+* `success`

->T-Notify also allows for the addition of custom user-specified classes in the custom.css file that can be used in conjunction with the default styles.
-By default, there is an example notification style included in the custom.css that can be used as a reference to build upon.
-Here is a short guide utilizing that example class.
+T-Notify also allows for the addition of custom user-specified classes in the custom.css file that can be used in conjunction with the default styles.

+>By default, there is an example notification style included in the custom.css that can be used as a reference to build upon.
+Below you can find a small guide referencing that class.

 ## Custom Classes Guide